Medically reviewed by Dr. Tahiri

 At two weeks post-operatively, the silicone ear mold is removed and the ear and head are washed with shampoo in the office.
 Parents are shown how to wash it gently with their fingers on a daily fashion.
 A new silicone ear mold is made for the patient to use at night for the following four months.
 A light coating of ointment is applied on the ear before applying the ear mold for the next week.

 The third post-operative visit occurs after three weeks.
 Washing can now be done with a gauze pad to encourage removal of the dissolving chromic sutures.
 Parents are taught how to make the silicone ear mold, which will be worn every night for the following four months (parents are provided with the silicone mold packets).
 This helps to protect the ear, but more importantly, it helps to maintain the projection of the ear.

-In the hands of Dr. Reinisch and Dr. Tahiri, complications associated with Medpor or Omnipore Ear Reconstruction are rare.
-The overall complication rate ranges between 0.5% to 4%.
+In the hands of Dr. Tahiri, complications associated with Medpor or Omnipore Ear Reconstruction are rare.
+The overall complication rate ranges between 0.5 percent to 4 percent.

-To learn more about MEDPOR® ear reconstruction and how it could benefit you or your child, schedule a consultation with Dr. Reinisch and/or Dr. Tahiri today.
+To learn more about MEDPOR® ear reconstruction and how it could benefit you or your child, schedule a consultation with Dr. Tahiri today.